Semi-supervised Segmentation of Histopathology Images with Noise-Aware Topological Consistency: Conclusion

-In the supplementary material, we begin with notations for foreground and background in \cref{sec:fore_back_note}, followed by a description of the correspondence between persistence dots and the likelihood map in \cref{sec:mapping}.
-Next, we provide detailed descriptions of the datasets in \cref{sec:data}, followed by implementation details in \cref{sec:impl}.
+In the supplementary material, we begin with notations for foreground and background in \cref{sec:fore_back_note}, followed by a detailed introduction to persistent homology in~\cref{supp:bg}.
+Then, we describe the correspondence between persistent dots and the likelihood map in \cref{sec:mapping}.
+Next, we discuss the differentiability of the noise-aware topological consistency loss in \cref{sec:differentiability}.
+In \cref{sec:data_detailed}, we provide detailed descriptions of the datasets, followed by implementation details in \cref{sec:impl}.
 We also provide the reference of our baselines in \cref{sec:baseline_ref}.
-In \cref{sec:evalmet}, we describe the evaluation metrics in detail.
+In \cref{sec:evalmet_detailed}, we describe the evaluation metrics in detail.
 More qualitative results are given in \cref{sec:addi_qua_results}.
-Finally, to further demonstrate the effectiveness of our proposed method, the ablation study on fully supervised topological loss and topological consistency loss is provided in \cref{ablation:topo_loss}.
+Finally, additional ablation studies and results are provided in~\cref{addi_ablation_study}.